Patrick Vieira: Crystal Palace agree terms for ex-Arsenal captain to become club's new manager

 Patrick Vieira has agreed to become the new Crystal Palace manager.

-Nothing has been signed yet, with Vieira the third manager in three weeks where terms have been agreed, but Palace now expect this deal to go through.
+Nothing has been signed yet, as reported by David Ornstein earlier, with Vieira the third manager in three weeks where terms have been agreed, but Palace now expect this deal to go through.

 The board had hoped Lucien Favre would change his mind over the weekend, with the ex-Borussia Dortmund boss opting not to take charge in a late U-turn last week, but moved focus to Vieira shortly after.